 Procedures for the Allocation of Administrative Units

-1. The provision of administrative units will recognize the increased demands on administration resulting from increased enrolment and higher grade level students.
+1. The provision of administrative units will recognize the demands on administration resulting from increased enrolment.
 Therefore, for the provision of administrative units, weighting will be given to students as follows:

-Grades K-4 -- a weighting of 1.00
+Grades K-12 -- a weighting of 1.00